sgh304/YouTube-to-Podcast/README.md

 2. If desired, retrieve the address for upload to a VLC smartphone app.
 This can be obtained by opening the app's menu and tapping the "Sharing via WiFi" button.
 3. Type/paste (right-click) each respective address into the YouTube to Podcast app.
 4. Press Go!

+*Note: This project is not affiliated with Youtube, youtube-dl, nor pygame in any official capacity.*